35 Global Plastic Pollution Statistics

 27.

-28. Since 2019, single-use face mask, plastic bottles of disinfectant and other protective equipment has been scaled up to combat COVID-19.
+28. Since 2019, manufacturers have scaled up production of single-use face masks, plastic bottles of disinfectant, and other protective equipment to combat COVID-19.
 This plastic increase has created 8.4 million tonnes of plastic waste across 193 countries.
 Research suggests that 25,900 tonnes of that waste has leaked into the ocean.

 30. Research from 2020 concluded that by 2030, 53 million tonnes of plastic could end up in oceans, rivers and lakes yearly - unless mitigation measures were to increase dramatically.

 31. Studies by Orb Media found that plastic fibres were present in 83% of tap water samples worldwide.
 It also revealed that residents in the USA and Lebanon were more likely to find plastic in tap water, with 94% of samples testing positive in those countries.
-It was also found that India has 82% contamination, and Europe has 72%.
+It was also found that India had 82% contamination, and Europe had 72%.

 32. India has the best plastic recycling rate in the world, recycling as much as 60% of its plastic waste.
 Second to this are South Africa, the Netherlands, South Korea, Norway, and Spain.